python/cpython/Doc/library/logging.rst

 All other keys are optional, but if present they will be interpreted as described below.
 In all cases below where a 'configuring dict' is mentioned, it will be checked for the special ``'()'`` key to see if a custom instantiation is required.
-If so, the mechanism described above is used to instantiate; otherwise, the context is used to determine how to instantiate.
+If so, the mechanism described in :ref:`logging-config-dict-userdef` below is used to create an instance;
+otherwise, the context is used to determine what to instantiate.

 * `formatters` - the corresponding value will be a dict in which each key is a formatter id and each value is a dict describing how to